 Micro- and Nanofabrication Facilities

-Cleanroom Facility for micro- and nanofabrication.
-Equipped for thin-film deposition, thermal processing, photolithography (yellow room) including mask fabrication, nanoimprint lithography, electron beam lithography, wet etching, dry etching (reactive ion etching) and materials characterization.
-Temporarily located at the UC Warehouse during Canterbury - Engineering The Future facilities upgrade.
+Cleanroom Facility for micro- and nanofabrication are housed in the Electrical and Computer Engineering Department.
+The facility is equipped for thin-film deposition, thermal processing, photolithography (yellow room) including mask fabrication, nanoimprint lithography, electron beam lithography, wet etching, dry etching (reactive ion etching) and materials characterization.

 - Micromill CNC Mini-Mill/GX

 - Semiconductor device characterisation HP 4155A parameter analyser

 - Kulicke and Soffa ultrasonic wirebonder Model 4526

 - Cascade Microtech 11000 probe station with Temptronic TP03000 thermal chuck

 - FR-pOrtable non-destructive characterization of transparent and semi-transparent single films or stack of films